mayoverse/kinship2/tests/testthat/_snaps/pedigreeClass.md

       The scales are:

-# pedigree from samplePed and affectation
+# pedigree from sampleped and affectation

     Code
       summary(ped1)